GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-a-daily-summary-of-activity/en.md

 🔥 **Tips:**

 The 4th argument passed to the WP-Cron event is the ID of the user that must be logged-in when executing the GraphQL query (in this case, value `1` is the ID of the admin user).

-Passing this argument is typically required for executing mutations, as users (and with the right capabilities) must likely need to be logged-in.
+Passing this argument is typically needed when executing mutations, as most of these require a user (with the proper capabilities) to be logged-in.

 </div>